-4. Inclusion Social ESF 294,699,291 Supporting social inclusion, combating poverty and any discrimination · · · · · · · · · · · · · · · · · · · 4.1.1 Increasing the participation of the most disadvantaged people and people at risk in society including labour market of 29 engaged in job searching, Promoting social inclusion, combating poverty and any discrimination Number of employees/institutions who upon project completion provide education/counselling or implement measures related to the prevention and elimination of discrimination Supporting social inclusion, combating poverty and any discrimination sustainable and high quality services, including health care and social services of general interest 4.2.1 Transition from institutional to community-based care new innovative services or measures at community level, at home, open environment or alternative environment 6 months after project completion Supporting social inclusion, combating poverty and any discrimination 4.2 Enhancing access to affordable, sustainable and high quality services, including health care and social services of general interest 4.2.2 Creating standard clinical procedures and standard prevention procedures and incorporating them in the national healthcare system 5.
-Integra Marginali Roma Communi zed ESF 139,000,000 6.30 % Supporting social inclusion, combating poverty and any discrimination level of members of marginalized communities, particularly the MRC Number of children from
+4. Social Inclusion al ESF 294,699,291 inclusion, combating poverty 4.1 Active inclusion, including with a view to promoting equal opportunities and active participation, and improving employability of 29 engaged in job searching, inclusion, combating poverty 4.1 Active inclusion, including with a view to promoting equal opportunities and active participation, and improving employability Number of employees/institutions who upon project completion provide education/counselling or implement measures related to the prevention and elimination of discrimination inclusion, combating poverty and any discrimination 4.2 Enhancing access to affordable, sustainable and high quality services, including health care and social services of general interest community-based care new innovative services or measures at community level, at home, open environment or alternative environment 6 months after project completion 4.2 Enhancing access to affordable, sustainable and high quality services, including health care and social services of general interest 5.
+Integration of Marginalized Roma Communities of ESF 139,000,000 Supporting social inclusion, combating poverty and any discrimination marginalised communities such as the Roma level of members of marginalized Number of children from marginalized Roma communities (MRC) who completed at least one

-Supporting social inclusion, combating poverty and any discrimination marginalised communities such as the 5.1.2 Enhance financial literacy, employability and employment of marginalized communities, Roma in particular Participants from MRC who acquired higher secondary (ISCED 3) or post- secondary (ISCED 4) education Number of persons from MRC using social services Supporting social inclusion, combating poverty and any discrimination marginalised communities such as the 5.1.3 Promoting access to health care and public health, including preventive care, health education and increased hygiene standards of housing the area of health care education and edification, prevention and 6.
-Technical facilities in municipalities with presence of marginalised Roma communities ERDF 243,662,462 11.05 % inclusion, combating poverty and any discrimination Supporting social inclusion, combating poverty 6.1 Providing support for physical, economic and social regeneration of deprived communities in urban and rural areas 6.1 Providing support for physical, economic and social regeneration of deprived communities in urban and rural areas Roma households with access to improved housing conditions 6.1.2 Improving access to quality good housing conditions MRC households with full access to drinking/utility water Number of educated children from Supporting social inclusion, combating poverty and any discrimination Supporting social 6.1 Providing support for physical, economic and social regeneration of deprived communities in urban and rural areas 6.2 Providing support for social enterprises used the services of community centres 6 months after project completion Unemployment rate of Roma
+Supporting social inclusion, combating poverty and any discrimination marginalised communities such as the Roma marginalized communities, Roma in particular social services Supporting social inclusion, combating poverty and any discrimination marginalised communities such as the , , 6.
+Technical facilities in municipalities with presence of marginalised Roma communities 243,662,462 inclusion, combating poverty and any discrimination Supporting social inclusion, combating poverty 6.1 Providing support for physical, economic and social regeneration of deprived communities in urban and rural areas 6.1 Providing support for physical, economic and social regeneration of deprived communities in urban and rural areas Roma households with access to improved housing conditions 6.1.2 Improving access to quality good housing conditions MRC households with full access to drinking/utility water Number of educated children from inclusion, combating poverty and any discrimination Supporting social 6.1 Providing support for physical, economic and social regeneration of deprived communities in urban and rural areas 6.2 Providing support for social enterprises from MRC to social infrastructure 6.2.1 Increasing the employment rate used the services of community centres 6 months after project completion